 Changes in family roles and relationships can be stressful for couples after SCI.
 It can take time for couples to find a new “normal” in their relationships.
-However, couples can work together to adjust over time and have a healthy relationship.
+However, couples can work together to adjust over time and find the “new normal” in their relationship.

 - Be fully involved in making decisions about your children’s day-to-day activities, including discipline.

-- Children are naturally curious and will likely ask many questions about your injury.
+- Children are naturally curious and will likely ask many questions about your SCI.
 They usually adjust quickly when their questions are answered in terms they can understand.

 - Unless you have a preexisting condition, having SCI does not prevent you from having children.
 In fact, people with all levels of SCI have children after injury.
 You can too if you choose.

 During rehabilitation, you learn how to do as much as you can on your own.
-While these skills help to lessen your reliance on help from others, you may need to ask for help to do the things that you cannot do.
-If asking for help is sometimes difficult to accept, here are two questions to consider.
+These skills help to lessen your reliance on help from others.

 - How do you view independence?
 It is common to think of independence as being able to do everything on your own.
-However,most people depend on others, and you can probably think of many examples when you relied on others before your injury.
+However, most people depend on others.
+You can probably think of many examples when you relied on others before your SCI.
 You may have depended on a mechanic for car repairs or a friend or relative for picking the kids up from school.
 After SCI, it is helpful to think of independence as actually being in control of your life.
 Being in control means making decisions for yourself, learning how to best care for yourself and direct your personal care, and being an active voice in the decisions that affect you and your family.

 All aspects of your health and wellness are important.
 If you stay healthy, you are more likely to stay active, reach your life goals, and maintain a high quality of life.
 Although people who help with your care need to know about your medical needs, you are responsible for managing your health and directing your care.